jamesturk/DataForGood-chicago/README.md

 https://github.com/uchicago-capp-30320/DataForGood-chicago/assets/111541644/ee03327d-f41d-4a48-8be7-085749d3aea9

-The second visualization presented to you will be heat maps.
+The second visualization presented to you will be heat maps of the selected geographic areas and years.

 Hover over each geographic area to see the indicator value and the name of the area.
 Use the "+" button to zoom in, the "-" button to zoom out, and click and drag your mouse to move the frame of the map.

 https://github.com/uchicago-capp-30320/DataForGood-chicago/assets/111541644/fb74bbf8-2e52-487a-a8b5-7a27b9fa9a17

+#### Subgroup Tables and Visualizations

 You are also able to explore the indicator at a deeper level through our subgroups features.